ppouke/PWP/meetings.md

 In related wokrs, the Chess gallery API can be specified to use REST architecture

 ### Action points
-* Add description of the game to Wiki
+* Add description of the game to wiki
 * Add extra resources to the diagram of the API
-* Add extra functionality to design of the Client
+* Add extra functionality to design of the clients
-* Specify Chess gallery API
+* Specify chess gallery API

 ### Comments from staff